 The festival has always been for emerging creators and will continue to be so.
 I grew up listening to punk and hardcore music in the late 80s and 90s.
 I remember the small clubs and bars being the ponds that let that strange ecosystem thrive.
 The goal was to create that for filmmakers (and the con had the goal of doing that for the written word and graphic novels).
 To that end, we keep both submission and entry fees low.
 We have expenses, but the all-volunteer staff are dedicated to making the best possible festival while keeping it as accessible as possible.

 There are others that I feel I have to give a mention for doing a lot more than I ever have or could for the ecosystem.
 The first is Todd Staruch with Grindhouse in Union, NJ and the second is Elsie Martinez-Ginsberg and Adam Ginsberg with the Macabre Film Faire on Long Island, NY.
 The First Contact festival doesn’t want to copy what they do (and we never could), but I consider them brothers and sisters-in-arms.
 Macabre is glitzy and big and fantastic.
 Grindhouse is a blast.
 It is curated and hosted like only the Horror Nerd (Todd’s nom de plume) could and is held at a restaurant/bar venue where they have delicious food, big TVs, and live entertainment.
 First Contact is scrappy.
 In the woods.
-In the middle of nowhere.
+In an old camp near a lake.
 Like the characters of some of the films we screen, you might not make it out alive, but if you do my goal is to make it worth while for both the filmmaker and the fan.